 Posted by Mark Hutson on 9/13/18 1:49 PM

-Dr. Mark Hutson is a Senior Consultant at Summit with extensive experience in building, designing, and running economic forecasting models in private, public, and academic settings.
+Dr. Mark Hutson is a Manager at Summit with extensive experience in building, designing, and running economic forecasting models in private, public, and academic settings.
 He has consulted for government agencies, law firms, trade groups, think tanks, and academic researchers.

 **Note: This post was written in September 2017.**

 The hurricanes that hit Texas, Florida, Puerto Rico, and the U.S. Virgin Islands in 2017 left devastating destruction in their wake, resulting in untold costs and disruptions to millions of people, businesses, and the government.
 The necessary response effort to address the immediate damages, related negative economic impact, and subsequent rebuilding, will use tremendous resources and exceptional diligence.
 This includes costs and long-run impacts that will not be realized for several years, compounded by the uncertainty around how large the impact will be on individuals, businesses, and government agencies operating in or around the affected areas.